 The lesson: If you can get your foot-in-the-door and kickstart a relationship, you can get clients to commit to a long-term relationship as well.

-The Psychology Behind the ‘Foot-in-the-Door’ Strategy
+The Psychology Behind The ‘Foot-in-the-Door’ Strategy

 To help you understand why the foot-in-the-door strategy works, I want to introduce you to two concepts from psychology:

-1. Successive approximations
+1. Successive Approximations

-Successive approximations means that we ‘approximate’ the future returns from an activity based on past results.
+Successive approximations mean that we ‘approximate’ the future returns from an activity based on past results.
 If pressing a button named ‘A’ prints the number ‘1’, and pressing a button ‘B’ prints the number ‘2’, we can approximate that pressing ‘C’ will print the number ‘3’.

-2. The principle of consistency
+2. The Principle of Consistency

 This concept comes from the study of persuasion.
 As Dr. Robert Cialdini points on in the book Influence, people like to be consistent with their past actions and deeds.
 Once they’ve committed to an action, most people are unwilling to change.